 Free · Built on NOAA public data · No login

-Minnesota leads the nation in hail claim payouts.
-Check what the radar saw over your roof, learn your claim deadline, and tell a legitimate roofer from a storm chaser — all from public records.
+Check radar-estimated hail near your address, learn your claim deadline, and tell a legitimate roofer from a storm chaser: all from NOAA radar and state public records.

 Three problems, one site